ortexx/qiwi-shop/readme.md

 .user and .amount is required

 ### .getBillStatus(billId)
-returns promise, get a bill status
+returns a promise, get a bill status

 ### .cancelBill(billId)
-returns promise, cancel a bill
+returns a promise, cancel a bill

 ### .refundBill(billId, data)
-returns promise, refunds a bill,  data options must comply with documentation
+returns a promise, refunds a bill,  data options must comply with documentation

 ### .getRefundStatus(billId, refundId)
-returns promise, gets a bill refund status
+returns a promise, gets a bill refund status

 ### .checkNotificationAuthBasic(req)
 checks a notification by a basic authentication